-The Company and McMaster also identified other potential uses for the Licensed Technology and McMaster had conducted early-stage research to assess if the Licensed Technology film formulation could be used to coat medical catheters.
+The Company and McMaster also identified other potential uses for the Licensed Technology and McMaster had conducted early-stage research to assess if the Licensed Technology could be used to coat medical catheters.
 Effective December 1, 2023, the Company and McMaster entered into the Catheter Coating CRA which sets out R&D work to assess various coating formulations for the protection of medical catheters from occlusion due to blood clot or bacterial biofilm formation.

-McMaster lab testing involved using the Licensed Technology to coat plastics similar to those used in medical catheters and tested them with bacteria and blood to assess their ability to suppress bacterial biofilm formation and blood clotting.
-These lab tests showed 96.5% reduction in bacterial adhesion and 95.8% reduction in fibrin networks, a precursor of blood clots.
+The early-stage research conducted by McMaster involved using the Licensed Technology to coat plastics similar to those used in medical grade catheters and tested them with bacteria and blood to assess their ability to suppress bacterial biofilm formation and blood clotting.
+These lab tests showed that after 24-28 hours of flow exposure, a 96.5% reduction in E. coli adhesion and 95.8% reduction in fibrin networks, a precursor of blood clots.
 These results were published in a peer-reviewed journal: Khan, S. et al, Small, "Transparent and Highly Flexible Hierarchically Structured Polydimethylsiloxane Surfaces Suppress Bacterial Attachment and Thrombosis Under Static and Dynamic Conditions", 2022, 18, 2108112 (1-12).
 McMaster is currently in the lab prototype development stage under the direction of the Company.
-After successful development of a lab prototype, the Company intends to conduct a proof-of-concept study to assess the ability of the nano-coated catheter prototype to reduce blood clot formation compared to control catheters.
-Separately, a study will be conducted to assess the degree to which the nano-coating catheter prototype vs. a control catheter can reduce infections rates.
+Since commencing this work, the Company has decided to focus on developing a coating for Foley catheters as they are known to cause a significant number of infections, some of which can cause severe illness.
+The Company may evaluate coatings of other types of catheters in the future.
+After successful development of a Foley catheter coating, the Company intends to conduct an in vivo proof-of-concept study to assess the ability of the coated catheter prototype to reduce bacteria biofilm formation compared to a control Foley catheter.